michael-lazar/playscii/README.md

 # PLAYSCII - an ASCII art tool

 Playscii (pronounced play-skee) is the successor to EDSCII.
-It's still in development and may not be fully usable as an art tool yet.
+It's still in development and may not be feature-complete yet.
 The latest version will always be available here:

 * [http://jp.itch.io/playscii](http://jp.itch.io/playscii)
 * [https://bitbucket.org/JPLeBreton/playscii](https://bitbucket.org/JPLeBreton/playscii)